Shopify/mybench/docs/detailed-design-doc.rst

    calculated throughput, as both numerator and the denominator will be affected by the passage of time.

-Random data generation
+Data generation
 ----------------------

-Database benchmarks require the generation of random data.
+Database benchmarks require the generation of data.
 Similar to other benchmark systems, mybench also provides a number of builtin data generators that can generate data with different types and distributions.
 All data generators implement an interface two methods: (1) one for the generation of